Amsterdam/GOB-Import/README.md

 ## Meetboutengis

 An import client is available for meetboutengis.
-In its first version, only meetbouten are imported.
+In its first version, only meetbouten and metingen are imported.

 The import is started by:

-    python -m gobimportclient example/meetbouten.json
+    python -m gobimportclient example/meetbouten.json example/metingen.json

-This specific example requires an import-file, this can be placed in any directory you like, but the importclient will automatically look for it in the `src/data` directory:
+This specific example require an import-files, these can be placed in any directory you like, but the importclient will automatically look for it in the `src/data` directory:

 	# Custom datadir:
 	export LOCAL_DATADIR=/any/directory/you/like
-    python -m gobimportclient example/meetbouten.json
+    python -m gobimportclient example/meetbouten.json example/metingen.json

 In the next version the meetobouten will be read from the database.
 The current version serves as a working demo of an actual import client